-This is the percentage of residents who suffered from a pressure ulcer.
-Pressure ulcers, also known as bed sores, are routinely caused by patients not being moved frequently enough.
-Better nursing protocols can limit the number of pressure ulcers sustained by residents in a nursing home.
+This tells you the percent of residents that suffered from a pressure ulcer.
+Pressure ulcers, which are also referred to as bed sores, are often the result of patients not being moved frequently enough.
+Better nursing protocols can minimize the percentage of residents in a nursing home who sustain pressure ulcers.

 Minimizes Serious Falls

 In Servant Living Center, 1.31% of Patients had Serious Falls